rajeshranjan66/OCI_GenAI_Chatbot_Excercise/README.md

 https://python.langchain.com/v0.2/docs/integrations/llms/oci_generative_ai/

-**hit below URL in browser  - ** http://public IP of OCI VM:8501
+**hit below URL in browser  - ** http:// public IP of OCI VM:8501
-I added some more PDFs related to TOGAF, executed demo-chroma-create.py , restarted chromaDB I asked few question and also inputed mutil choice question and chatbot shows correct answer and PDF document with page number where it is getting context from to send to LLM.
+I added some more PDFs related to TOGAF, executed demo-chroma-create.py , restarted chromaDB I asked few question to chatbot and also inputed mutilple choice question and chatbot shows correct answer and PDF document with page number where it is getting context from to send to LLM.
 Few screenshots. chat history of the session will also be passed to LLM along with original prompt.

 <img width="1126" alt="image" src="https://github.com/rajeshranjan66/OCI_GenAI_Chatbot_Excercise/assets/78391124/df2a1291-f8b3-408c-a406-40b1e8117a2c">